openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

     message: Node 'node12' failed to pull image `quay.io/...` because ...
 ```

+This logic to handle the pinned image sets and generate the configuration files
+will be part of a new sub-controller in MCC.

 ### Risks and Mitigations

 Pre-loading disk images can consume a large amount of disk space.
 For example,